Supporting Government to Respond to Public Health Emergencies

 The size and scope of the COVID-19 pandemic has required state and local governments across the U.S. to rapidly scale up their capacity to respond effectively.
 In particular, this has included the efficient mobilization of a greatly expanded workforce for surveillance, case investigation, contact tracing, outreach and wellness services, and other functions.

 In May 2020, Fairfax County Health Department in Virginia turned to IPHI to assist with swiftly building up its workforce capacity to respond to the pandemic (see the Health Department’s initial press release).
 Within less than a month, IPHI had recruited, employed and trained 80 new staff on behalf of Fairfax County.
 By the end of January 2021, IPHI had hired over 640.
-This new surge workforce includes case interviewers, contact interviewers, community health workers, epidemiologists, environmental health specialists, call center staff, wellness specialists, and over 50 response team managers.
-As the pandemic response has shifted to include an emphasis on COVID-19 vaccine access, some team members are also assisting with that component.
-More than half of IPHI’s deployed staff are people of color, and staff report speaking over 60 different languages.
+This new surge workforce included case interviewers, contact interviewers, community health workers, epidemiologists, environmental health specialists, call center staff, wellness specialists, and over 50 response team managers.
+As the pandemic response shifted to include an emphasis on COVID-19 vaccine access, team members were trained and shifted to support vaccine outreach, education and provision.

-IPHI developed a week-long training program for contact tracers that wraps around an on-line, self-guided course offered by Johns Hopkins University.
+IPHI developed a week-long training program for case investigators and contact tracers that wrapped around an on-line, self-guided course offered by Johns Hopkins University.
 IPHI also created a separate training program for COVID-19 community health workers.
-IPHI’s curricula ensure new hires have the opportunity to practice what they were learning through interactive, adult learning methods.
-The IPHI course was so well-received the Health Department asked IPHI to include over 200 Health Department employees in the program as well, beyond the staff IPHI was deploying to the County.
-As of March 2021, IPHI had trained 875 emergency responders.
-IPHI’s week-long course was followed by additional training at the Health Department.
-NNPHI recently published a brief article on IPHI’s training program.
+IPHI’s curricula ensured new hires had the opportunity to practice what they were learning through interactive, adult learning methods.
+The IPHI courses were so well-received the health department asked IPHI to include over 250 government employees in the program as well, beyond the IPHI-employed staff.
+Over the course of its involvement, IPHI had trained well over 1,000 pandemic responders.
+In March 2021, the National Network of Public Health Institutes published an article on IPHI’s training program.

 IPHI has learned a number of key lessons from this work thus far, including: